JanBoon89/academic-kickstart/content/project/machine.md

 date = 2019-11-15T00:00:00

 # Project title.
-title = "Machine learning"
+title = "Machine learning and artifical intelligence"

 # Project summary to display on homepage.
-summary = "Automated data collection and analysis techniques [click for more]"
+summary = "click for more"

 # Optional image to display on homepage (relative to `static/img/` folder).